-With back to school time just around the corner, most parents are starting to think about prepping for another year, and one of the key things would have to be school lunches.
+With back to school time officially here, most parents are now right in the midst of prepping for another year, and one of the key things would have to be school lunches.

 Having to pack a school lunch daily can often mean parents are stuck for food ideas or not entirely what to pack in their child’s lunchbox day in and day out.
 And it can be one of those things that can make the morning rush even more stressful.